-17 research work reveals and analyses the experiences and contributions of slave women in the punishment.
-Central in this study is how those female Blacks experienced slavery in America
+The present research work reveals and analyses the experiences and contributions of slave women in the global American slavery system.
+As such, the focus is on themes that especially concern female slaves; these include: motherhood, companionship, marriage, work on plantations, and punishment.
+Central in this study is how those female Blacks experienced slavery in America and how they help build the American economy in that period.